trak3r/rngesus/README.md

 - profanity / vulgarity detector
 - upload multiple screenshots at once; the carousing benefits is 4 pages
 - tagging / categories, searchable and browsable
+- delete confirmation broken and AI just running in circles so we'll come back to that later (somehow magically working now)